preload-image

 Best time to visit

-• Apr-Junmild, spring blooms, fewer tourists
+• Apr-Junmild, blooming gardens, fewer crowds

-• Jul-Augwarm, vibrant festivals, high tourist traffic
+• Jul-Augwarm, summer festivals, busy

 What to pack